jergra/new-york-times-app/readme.txt

     by tsbsankara

-the code differs from the tutorial code
+This is an example of a component that makes a change to the app, displaying how to pass this change back to the app from the component.

 start:
     npm start